sdake/heat-integration-tests/README.md

 identity (private key) file which is authorised to log in to the account specified by ``SSH_USER`` (or root by default) on the provisioned machine.

+By setting ``ALLOW_ISO_COPY`` to ``yes`` and installing the Fedora ISO in ``/var/lib/libvirt/images``, you can cause the script to copy the ISO from the local machine to the test machine rather than downloading it from the Fedora project directly.
+This speeds things up considerably if both machines are co-located on the same network.

 Remote configuration
 --------------------